ktremain/rpi-swap/README.md

 - **Better memory utilisation**: zram compression uses spare CPU cycles to make better use of your available RAM
 - **Reduced storage wear**: Especially important for SD card longevity
 - **Faster swap performance**: Compressed RAM swap is much faster than disk-based swap
+- **Automatic performance tuning**: Kernel parameters are optimised for low-latency operation with zram devices
 - **Modern systemd integration**: Full integration with systemd's swap.target and service dependencies
 - **Multiple swap mechanisms**: Choose the best approach for your specific hardware and use case
 - **Hybrid capabilities**: Advanced writeback features to optimise memory usage over time